 Got better as his rookie year went along and shined during Summer League.
 Has nearly complete offensive arsenal but defense, athleticism remain question marks.

 Elite-level athlete with supreme leaping ability.
 Needs to refine outside shot to open up rest of offense.
 Potential defensive-minded combo guard off the bench.

 Prolific scorer at NBA D-League level (31.8 ppg last season).
 Inconsistent outside shooter.
 Needs to focus on being role player rather than scorer first.

-Top-notch, efficient scorer at NBA D-League level (25.5 ppg).
+Top-notch, efficient scorer at NBA D-League level (25.5 ppg in 2013-14).
 Finishes in the paint despite slender frame that hurts him defensively.
 Must become more well-rounded.

 12. Peyton Siva, G, Erie BayHawks